swentel/activitypub/README.md

 Check the README on drupal.org for all features, installation and configuration: https://git.drupalcode.org/project/activitypub/-/blob/1.0.x/README.md

-Development of the lite version happens in the 1.0.x branch on https://drupal.org/project/activitypub.
+Development happens in the 1.0.x branch on https://drupal.org/project/activitypub.

-The extended version will be developed at some point on GitHub at https://github.com/swentel/activitypub and will be synced back for bug fixes and releases.
+Archived so we can keep track of thoughts in issues.